 F as in FAT.
 An August 2013 report published by the Trust for America's Health (TFAH) and the Robert Wood Johnson Foundation warns that -- if current efforts to alter the average American's diet and exercise habits are not maintained and even strengthened -- the adult obesity rate in the United States would soar to 50-60 percent (or higher) in all but a handful of states by 2030.

-While adult obesity rates have in some states been holding steady for the first time in years, the nation is by no means in the clear.
 At particular risk are Baby Boomers (those born between 1945 and 1964), who not only represent a bulge in the overall population, but are as a generation reaching those years where obesity-related illnesses, such as Type 2 diabetes and heart disease, tend to manifest themselves.
-The rate of obese Baby Boomers in Virginia is 34.2 percent, 7 percentage points higher than the overall adult obesity rate.
+The rate of obese Baby Boomers in Virginia is 34.2 percent, more than 5 percentage points higher than the overall adult obesity rate.

 However, this same study found that losing just a small amount of weight could significantly alter outcomes.
 An adult is considered obese if his or her body mass index (a measurement of fatty to lean tissue) is 30 or above.
 If Virginia could reduce the average body mass index (BMI) of its residents by just 5 percent, for example, the state could help prevent thousands of cases of Type 2 diabetes, coronary heart disease and stroke, hypertension, cancer, and arthritis.
 Virginia would also save thousands in health care dollars per resident.
 For a 6-foot-tall person weighing 200 pounds, a 5 percent reduction in BMI would be the equivalent of losing approximately 10 pounds.